 Can I afford to homeschool?

-The short answer, is yes.
+The short answer is yes.
 Remember, homeschooling is exactly like parenting.
 You can be as creative and budget-friendly or as extravagant as you’d like and can afford to.
 The materials and resources you need can be brought new, handmade, used, or even free.
 Don’t let money be the reason you choose not to homeschool.
 And, don’t let people make you think there are tons of expensive materials you have to have.

 What curriculum should I use?

 If anyone gives you that answer without understanding what’s important to your family is leading you in the wrong direction.
-Too many times, I see hundreds of homeschooling parents choose curriculum simply because someone suggested it because it worked for their family.
+Too many times, I see hundreds of homeschooling parents choose a curriculum simply because someone suggested it because it worked for their family.
 This can be a very wasteful and expensive mistake.
 Before you choose a curriculum you have to know what goals you are aiming for in your homeschool first, before randomly choosing a curriculum.

 What should my homeschool schedule look like?

 First and foremost, homeschooling should not consume your entire day.
-Let’s face it, we still have other work, household tasks, family members that require our attention.
+Let’s face it, we still have other work, household tasks, and family members that require our attention.
 In my personal experience if we finish homeschooling by 2:00 pm I consider that a late day.
 Typically, we are done with formal learning by noon or very close thereafter.